nf-core/eager/docs/output.md

 Bad libraries which have extremely low input DNA (so during amplification the same molecules been amplified repeatly), or a good library that has been erroneously over-amplified will show very high duplication levels - so a very slowly decreasing curve.
 Alternatively, if your library construction failed and many adapters were not ligated to insert molecules, a high duplication rate may be caused by these free-adapters (see 'Overrepresnted sequences' for more information).

-> Amplicon librares such as for 16S rRNA analysis may appear here as having high duplication rates and these peaks can be ignored.
+> **NB:** Amplicon librares such as for 16S rRNA analysis may appear here as having high duplication rates and these peaks can be ignored.
 This can be verified if no contaminants are found in the 'Overrepresented sequences' section.

 #### Overrepresented sequences
 After identifying duplicates (see the previous section), a table will be displayed in the 'Overrepresented sequences' section of the report.
 This is an attempt by FastQC to check to see if the duplicates identified match common contaminants such as free adapters or mono-nucleotide reads.